 Hail Mary, full of grace, the Lord is with thee.
 Blessed art you among women and blessed is the fruit of thy womb, Jesus.
 Holy Mary Mother of God, pray for us sinners, now and at the hour of our death.
-Amen

-Glory Be

-Glory be to the Father, and to the Son, and to the Holy Spirit, as it was in the beginning is now and now and ever shall be, world without end.
-Amen

-Prayer to the Holy Spirit

-Come, Holy Spirit, into my soul.
+Amen Glory Be Glory be to the Father, and to the Son, and to the Holy Spirit, as it was in the beginning is now and now and ever shall be, world without end.
+Amen Prayer to the Holy Spirit Come, Holy Spirit, into my soul.
 Show me my sins, both the wrong that I did and the good I failed to do.
 Give me the grace to be sorry for my sins out of love for God, so that through Confession my soul might be healed and strengthened to do good.
-Amen (Taken from Teaching Catholic Kids)

-Act of Contrition

-O my God, I am heartily sorry for having offended you, and I detest all my sins because of your just punishment, but most of all because they offend you, my God, who are all good and deserving of all my love.
+Amen (Taken from Teaching Catholic Kids) Act of Contrition O my God, I am heartily sorry for having offended you, and I detest all my sins because of your just punishment, but most of all because they offend you, my God, who are all good and deserving of all my love.
 I firmly resolve with the help of Your grace to sin no more and to avoid the near occasion of sin.
 Amen.
 Finally...

 Important Preparation Dates

 Parent & Child Retreat

-Friday, November 19 Saturday, November 20 Tuesday, November 23
+Friday, November 18 Saturday, November 19 Monday, November 21

 Important Celebration Dates

 Celebration of First Reconciliation

-Tuesday, November 30 Wednesday, December 1 Thursday, December 2
+Tuesday, November 29 Wednesday, November 30 Thursday, December 1

 Detailed information will be shared regarding the celebration of your child's first reconciliation as we get closer to the day.

 Instructions:

-Selection of Parent-Child Retreat & First Reconciliation Celebration Time

-- You will receive an email on the morning of Thursday, October 14 with a link to the registration website.
-Registration will open at 12:00 PM that same day. - Complete all information on the website form, and submit your preferences. - ◆ You will receive a confirmation of times by October 29.

-Registrations will only be accepted from those who have attended a Parent Learning Opportunity.
+Selection of Parent-Child Retreat & First Reconciliation Celebration Time - You will receive an email on the morning of Tuesday, October 4 with a link to the registration website.
+Registration will open at 12:00 PM that same day. - Complete all information on the website form, and submit your preferences. - ◆ You will receive a confirmation of times by October 21.
+Registrations will only be accepted from those who have attended a Parent & Child Sacramental Kick-off Session.
 Retreat and Celebration times are assigned based upon the order of when registrations are received.

-If you have any questions please contact:
+If you have any questions please contact: Lori Mathews at 704-543-7677 x 1037 or Imathews@stmatthewcatholic.org We look forward to supporting you and your family on this sacramental journey!